 The AER maintains a confidential critical infrastructure list.
 Operators are notified if their facility is placed on it.
 If you operate pipelines, processing plants, or other energy infrastructure in Alberta, your facility may already be designated.

 There is no small-business exemption.
 A junior producer with a single pipeline faces the same obligation as a major integrated operator.
-Non-compliance can result in facility shutdown — the AER has the authority to order operations to cease.
+Non-compliance can result in AER enforcement action, including potential facility shutdown under REDA authority.

 Read our detailed Alta Reg 84/2024 guide →